4z0t/FAF-UI-Mods/README.md

 ### Supreme Score Board

 Legendary mod, I appreciate work been done by HUSSAR.
 It is one of the mods I really like.
 However it obsoleted.
 Code base is poor, so, you can't add, you can't remove.
 It takes a lot of space in UI making user with smaller screens struggle using it.
+In addition, It doesn't match factions' skins and doesn't hide with whole UI (Ctrl+Shift+F1).

 ### Idle Engineers 1/2/reloaded